bahim22/work/Docs2/AplusQues.md

 - n operates at either 2.4 or 5 GHz with max speed of 600 Mbps

 - T568A & T568B
-- Plenum: shielding used for any network cabling.
+- **Plenum**: shielding used for any network cabling.
 Usually used where cables are around high heats due to its non-stick material
--
-- d

 ### Network Commands